cau-placc/pakcs/RELNOTES.md

   * Base libraries extended by including libraries for encapsulated search so that set functions can be used without installing packages.
-    The new libraries are: `Control.Search.SetFunctions`(implementing
+    The new libraries are:
+    - `Control.Search.SetFunctions`(implementing set functions)
-    set functions), `Control.Search.AllValues` (implementing a strong
+    - `Control.Search.AllValues` (implementing a strong  encapsulation
-    encapsulation as I/O operations), `Control.Search.Unsafe`
+      as I/O operations)
+    - `Control.Search.Unsafe`
-    (implementing strong encapsulation as non I/O operations, but this method has a non-declarative behavior), and `Control.Search.SearchTree` (implementing search trees which are mainly used in KiCS2 to implement encapsulation).
+      (implementing strong encapsulation as non I/O operations, but this method has a non-declarative behavior)
+    - `Control.Search.SearchTree` (implementing search trees which
+      are mainly used in KiCS2 to implement  encapsulation).
   * Update CPM (modified options for command `upload`)